Antonio Alatorre: Early years

 Antonio Alatorre was born in Autlán de la Grana, Jalisco.
 He studied Latin, Greek, French and English during his youth.
-He studied law at first, but switched to studying literature at the National Autonomous University of Mexico (UNAM) and philology at El Colegio de México (Colmex).
+He studied law at first, but switched to studying literature at the National Autonomous University of Mexico (UNAM) and philology at El Colegio de México (Colmex), where he met Margit Frenk.
 He studied in France and Spain with professors such as Raymond Lebergue and Marcel Bataillon.

-Works
+Career

 He was the director of the Linguistics and Literature Studies Center of El Colegio de México from 1953 to 1972, when he edited and directed the Nueva Revista de Filología Hispánica.
 He taught since 1943 and participated in conferences and courses in several countries.

-He won Mexico's National Price of Linguistics and Literature in 1998.
-He was appointed as a member of El Colegio Nacional on September 13, 2001, and as an honorary member of the Academia Mexicana de la Lengua in September 2001.
-He died in Mexico City.
+Alatorre won the National Prize for Arts and Sciences in the Linguistics and Literature category in 1998.
+He was appointed as a member of El Colegio Nacional on June 26, 1981, and as an honorary member of the Academia Mexicana de la Lengua in September 2001.

+Personal life

+Alatorre was married to the philologist Margit Frenk; they had 3 children and divorced in 1975.
+He died in Mexico City on October 21, 2010.

 Journals

-In addition to the Nueva Revista de Filología Hispánica (NRFH), Alatorre edited the literary journal Pan (Guadalajara, 1945), Historia Mexicana (El Colegio de México, 1952–1959), was the co-director of the Revista Mexicana de Literatura (1958–1960) and participated in Diálogos and Nexos.
+In addition to the Nueva Revista de Filología Hispánica (NRFH), Alatorre edited the literary journal Pan (Guadalajara, 1945) which he founded with the poet Juan José Arreola, Historia Mexicana (El Colegio de México, 1952–1959), was the co-director of the Revista Mexicana de Literatura (1958–1960) and participated in Diálogos and Nexos.